w-adisurya/w-adisurya.github.io/about.markdown

 ---

  ~ anything that reminds someone of something ~
-System Engineer for Server x86, Storage, OS and Virtualization.
+Crawl for Server x86, Storage, OS and Virtualization.
 interested in anything interesting.

 touch me at :